aquasecurity/trivy-operator/docs/docs/design/design_trivy_file_system_scanner.md

 Since ImagePullSecrets are not the only way to provide registry credential, the following alternatives are not currently supported by Trivy-Operator:

 1. Pre-pulled images
 2. [Configuring nodes to authenticate to a private registry]
 3. Vendor-specific or local extension.
 For example, methods described on [AWS ECR Private registry authentication].

 Even though we could resolve some of above-mentioned limitations with hostPath volume mounts to the container runtime socket, it would have its own disadvantages that we are trying to avoid.
 For example, more permissions to schedule scan Jobs and additional information about cluster's infrastructure such as location of the container runtime socket.

 ## Solution

-### TL;DR;
+### TL;DR

 Use Trivy filesystem scanning to scan container images.
 The main idea, which is discussed in this proposal, is to schedule a scan Job on the same cluster node where the scanned workload.
 This allows Trivy to scan a filesystem of